-- If your device is not reacting when you hold it to the terminal, Google Pay may not be set up for contactless payments.
+- If your device doesn't react when you hold it to the terminal, Google Pay may not be set up for contactless payments.
 Follow the steps above, add a payment method, and complete any required issuer verification.

-- Try holding your phone at the terminal for a few seconds longer.
+- Try to hold your phone at the terminal for a few seconds longer.

 - Some transactions may require you to unlock your phone multiple times.

-- Google Pay may become unreliable or stop working entirely on your device while participating in a beta program.
-If you have questions or concerns about how this beta program may impact your ability to use Google Pay, please contact the device manufacturer for more information.
+- Google Pay may become unreliable or stop to work entirely on your device while you're in a beta program.
+If you have questions or concerns about how this beta program may impact your ability to use Google Pay, contact the device manufacturer for more information.

 You can send feedback and report technical issues via the app by tapping Menu Send feedback.
 We can't always respond to your feedback, but that doesn't mean it wasn't reviewed.